 Helicopters are by definition much more difficult to fly than airplanes.
 The basic principle is to play with collective pitch (going up and down), cyclic pitch (going forward, backward, right and left) and anti-torque control (rotation/yaw).

 By default, mouse and keyboard controls are mixing roll and yaw (aileron and rudder).
 This has to be disabled (in configuration panel) in order to properly fly the helicopter.

-Cyclic pitch can be controled using the arrow keys or the mouse.
+Cyclic pitch can be controlled using the arrow keys or the mouse.